nodemailer/nodemailer-web/content/message/list-headers.md

 +++

-Nodemailer includes a helper for setting more complex _List-*_ headers with ease.
+Nodemailer PRO includes a helper for setting more complex _List-*_ headers with ease.
 You can use this by providing message option **list**.
 It's an object where key names are converted into list headers.
 List key *help* becomes *List-Help* header etc.

 **General rules**